 Senior Secured Loan - Strateco

 On 22 December 2014, Toro acquired from Sentient a C\$3M senior secured loan receivable from Strateco.
-The loan is due for repayment to Toro on 24 December 2015.
+Consistent with the requirements of AASB 139 the loan has been recorded at its fair value plus acquisition costs.